pablogsal/a_star_algorithm/README.md

 Why this 3rd cost?
 Because we want to explore first the points that are near the end destination and expend less time in the points that are far from it.
 So if we artificially give the point a higher cost if the point is far from the destination it will be visited later.

-When we have calculated this new cost we insert the point in the priority queue.
+When we have calculated this new cost we insert the point in the cost queue.

 ## But what about the MISTERIOUS DijkstraHeap?